 New Jersey Sunflower Farms

-After our recent visit to pick sunflowers at a New Jersey Sunflower farm, I decided to create a list of places in New Jersey where you can go to see sunflowers, and maybe even pick a few yourself, a friend, or a loved one.
+After our recent visit to pick sunflowers at a New Jersey Sunflower farm, a few years back, I decided to create a list of places in New Jersey where you can go to see sunflowers, and maybe even pick a few yourself, for a friend, or for a loved one.
 Here’s what we’ve discovered when looking for New Jersey Sunflower Farms.
 If you find more not on this list, please leave us the information in the comments below.

 New Jersey Sunflower Farms in Northern New Jersey